lib/goal-core.mjsstores goals, validates completion, formats summaries, redacts sensitive text, and tracks persisted tool history.

 | 3-4 | Prompt-level warning. |

-Stop hooks use the same continuation contract in CLI and VS Code Chat: if the current main session still has an open goal, the hook blocks stop and tells the model to reload status, continue the next concrete remaining item, update persisted state, and close only with evidence.
+Stop hooks use the same continuation contract in CLI and VS Code Chat: if the current main session still has an open goal, the hook blocks stop and tells the model to reload status, continue the next concrete remaining item, checkpoint persisted state, and finish only with evidence.
 Alternate stop payloads such as finishReason, completionReason, and terminationReason are treated as stop attempts.

 Completion gate